-Posted by Drew Estelle on Aug 12, 2019 3:04:51 PM
+Posted by Drew Melendy on Aug 12, 2019 3:04:51 PM

 3 Common Mistakes to Avoid When Starting an eCommerce Business

 Today there are more ways to reach customers than we could have imagined not so long ago - websites, mobile apps, social media pages, VIP groups, SMS text messages, and emails, just to name a few!

 Though automation can make business owners’ lives much easier, there is still much work to be done behind the scenes.
-Inventory intake, scheduling, branding, customer support, all require time and effort on your part.
+Back-end operations such as inventory scheduling, branding, customer support, all require time and effort on your part.

 3. Not being human enough.